thisispaniz/Coefficient-of-Friction-Calculator/README.md

 ## How to install Coefficient of Friction Calculator

 The executable file:
 Download Coefficient_of_Friction_Calculator.exe and simply run it.
+You can find it in tags under Releases.

 The python code:
 You can clone the repository or simply download the Coefficient_of_Friction_Calculator.py.